-Overall, during each period, the firm and its workers face three shocks: the effective productivity shock z, the worker-specific cost shock θ , and the firm-specific productivity shock γ .
-Before continuing to the firm's decision problem, it is useful to clarify the intra-period timing, given as follows:
+In each period, the firm and its workers are subject to three shocks: an effective productivity shock z, a worker-specific cost shock θ , and a firm-specific productivity shock γ .
+Before turning to the firm's decision problem, it is helpful to clarify the intra-period timing, given as follows:

 - 1. The aggregate productivity shock is realized. - 2.
-Bargaining over base wages and state-contingent provisions for temporary paycuts may take place.
-Otherwise the firm takes as given the wage schedule $\omega(w, \gamma, \mathbf{s})$ from the previous period. - 3.
-The employee-specific cost shock θ is realized and the firm adds to temporarylayoff unemployment the fraction $1 - \mathcal{F}(\vartheta^)$ of its workers. - 4.
+Bargaining may occur over base wages and state-contingent provisions for temporary pay cuts.
+If no bargaining takes place, the firm adopts the wage schedule $\omega(w, \gamma, \mathbf{s})$ from the previous period. - 3.
+The worker-specific cost shock θ is realized, and the firm places a fraction $1 \mathcal{F}(\vartheta^)$ of its workers on temporary layoff. - 4.
 The firm-specific cost shock γ is realized.
-With probability $1 \mathcal{G}(\gamma^)$ the firm exits, implying that both its current workers and its workers on temporary layoff move into jobless unemployment.
-With probability $\mathcal{G}(\gamma^)$ the firm continues, in which case it rents capital, produces and pay wages.
-Temporary paycuts are possible if the realization of γ is sufficiently low. - 5.
-The firm recalls workers from temporary-layoff unemployment and hires new workers.
-The jobless unemployed search.
-Those on temporary-layoff unemployment lose their recall option with probability $1 \rho_r$.
+With probability $1 \mathcal{G}(\gamma^)$, the firm exits, causing both its current employees and those on temporary layoff to enter jobless unemployment.
+With probability $\mathcal{G}(\gamma^)$, the firm continues operations, in which case it rents capital, produces and pay wages.
+Temporary pay cuts may occur if γ is sufficiently low. - 5.
+The firm recalls workers from temporary layoff and hires new employees.
+TJobless unemployed workers engage in search.
+Workers on temporary layoff lose their recall option with probability $1 \rho_r$.